grauds/clematis.doc/docs/clematis-explained/components.md

 ```

 :::note[Can be updated]
-Also, there could be a `hot` wrapper from `react-hot-reloader` is applied to the component before it is exported, it is [<i>hot-exported</i>](https://www.npmjs.com/package/react-hot-loader).
-However, today this middleware is being replaced by [React Fast Refresh](https://github.com/facebook/react/issues/16604).
+Also, there could be a `hot` wrapper from `react-hot-reloader` is applied to the
+component before it is exported, it is [<i>hot-exported</i>](https://www.npmjs.com/package/react-hot-loader).
+However,
+today this middleware is being replaced by [React Fast Refresh](https://github.com/facebook/react/issues/16604).
 :::

 ### Layout

-Two nested components are used in the layout: `Title` and `Stats`, notably, JSX syntax is embedded into the component's code in Typescript.
-Variables are referred by names: `{variable_name}`.
+Two nested parts are used in the layout: `Title` and `Stats`, notably, JSX syntax
+is embedded into the component's code in TypeScript.
+Variables are referred by their names: `{variable_name}`.

 ### Usage